 When we got to LA I made sure to stay awake until bedtime, so my body would be on a somewhat normal time schedule.
 I set an alarm, although my body automatically woke up at 4AM and continued to do so for the next few days.
 My best tip is that no matter what time you wake up, try your hardest NOT to nap during the day.
 Then, try to go to bed at a normal time.
 Eventually your body will get the hint and go back to normal.
 If you nap it will throw your body clock off and you might not be able to sleep at night.
 Getting over the jet lag is super important as your sleeping pattern certainly affects your mood.

 Next, I try to eat at my favorite restaurants or cook my favorite meals when I get home.
 This latest trip to Italy has been hard because I’m missing the food SO much.
 I’m going out of my way to make my classic favorites.
 Eating my favorite familiar foods is definitely a mood booster.

 Last, I would say discuss your next adventure.
 Maybe don’t go as far as booking something (unless you have the freedom to, of course!)
 But I would definitely start the discussions or research.
+If you’ve just got back from your holiday and you want to start planning your next vacation to somewhere like Houston, it might be worth checking out Houston RV Rentals or looking at some reputable hotels.
+Get to know the area that you want to visit and get it all planned out.
 I’ve found talking to Jesse about where we want to go next and when is getting me excited for our next journey together.
 AND if you read this post, you know I recommend planning your trip more than a few months in advance!